-Dominick Popolo is a bodybuilding trainer who needs a protein that will help build as much lean muscle as possible without making him put on unnecessary weight.
+Dominick Popolo is a bodybuilding trainer who needs protein that will help build as much lean muscle as possible without making him put on unnecessary weight.
 He’s also been vegan for the past year or so.
-Consequently, Popolo sticks with Vega Organic All-In-One Shake, preferably the French Vanilla flavor.
+Consequently, Popolo favors the Vega Organic All-In-One Shake, preferably the French Vanilla flavor.

 “I feel the ingredients are less harsh on my stomach than other powders,” he says.
 Dominick’s go-to Vega smoothie consists of almond milk, strawberries, bananas and Vega protein, plus a bit of creatine for a boost in the gym.